Galaxy Quenching from Cosmic Web Detachment: Multi-streaming regions and halo history

 \subsection{Major merger events}

-Major merger events have a significant effect in the mass accretion history of haloes.
-After the initial bump in mass one can often see an immediate change in the mass accretion rate of the newly formed halo.
-Major mergers provide an efficient CWD mechanism by severing the primordial filaments connected to the haloes involved in the merger (see section \ref{sec:detachment_events}).
-Therefore we should expect a close relation between major mergers and web detachment times.
+Major merger events have a significant effect in the mass accretion history of halos.
+Being highly non-linear large-scale events they provide an efficient CWD mechanism and we should expect a close relation between major mergers and web detachment times.
 Figure \ref{fig:t_det_vs_t_merger} shows a comparison between the time of web detachment $z_{ \textrm{WD}}$ and the time of the first major merger $z_{ \textrm{merger}}$.
-Major mergers were defined as those with a mass ratio (between the two merging haloes) of $M_1 / M_2 = 1.5$.
-Only haloes with a merger ratio above this threshold were used in our analysis.
+Major mergers were defined as those with a mass ratio of $M_1 / M_2 = 1.5$.

 Figure \ref{fig:t_det_vs_t_merger} shows a clear correlation between web detachment events and major mergers.
-The correlation is even tighter than in the case of formation time (Sec. \ref{sec:formation_time}) and extends to the range $0<z<2$.
-Haloes tend to enter web detachment regions at earlier times than the time of their largest major merger event.
-This behaviour is more pronounced at high redshift ($z<2$).
+The correlation is even tighter than in the case of formation time (Sec. \ref{sec:formation_time}) and extends to the range $0<z<2$. halos tend to enter web detachment regions earlier than the time of their largest major merger event.
+This trend is more pronounced at high redshift ($z<2$).
 While the dispersion between $z_{ \textrm{WD}}$ and $z_{ \textrm{merger}}$ increases, the condition $z_{ \textrm{WD}} < z_{ \textrm{merger}}$ remains valid at all times.
 An approximate linear fit gives $z_{ \textrm{merger}} \simeq 0.8 \; z_{ \textrm{WD}}$.
-At $z \sim 0$ there is a small population of haloes that show no correlation between $z_{ \textrm{WD}}$ and $z_{ \textrm{merger}}$.
+At $z \sim 0$ there is a small population of halos that show no correlation between $z_{ \textrm{WD}}$ and $z_{ \textrm{merger}}$.
 The origin of this small population could be purely numerical and will be investigated in future work.